 There is currently a resurgence of luxury condominium development on small sites for urban living use, while student high-rise projects on larger sites have recently entered the market with more development proposed.
-There have been numerous recent residential developments in the immediate area of the subject on North Ashley, Kingsley and Felch Streets.

-Of the possible uses to the appraisal property as though vacant, residential, office or mixeduse development as allowed by code would produce highest and best use of the property.
+Of the possible uses to the appraisal property as though vacant, commercial or office or mixed-use development as allowed by code would produce highest and best use of the property.